 Liquidity-For the last several years, the Company and the proprietary school sector have faced deteriorating earnings.
 Government regulations have negatively impacted earnings by making it more difficult for potential students to obtain loans, which, when coupled with the overall economic environment, have discouraged potential students from enrolling in post-secondary schools.
 In light of these factors, the Company has incurred significant operating losses as a result of lower student population.
 Despite these challenges, the Company believes that its likely sources of cash should be sufficient to fund operations for the next twelve months and thereafter for the foreseeable future.
-At March 31, 2018, the Company's sources of cash primarily included cash and cash equivalents of \$13.4 million (of which \$8.5 million is restricted) and \$1.9 million of availability under the Company's revolving loan facility discussed below.
-Refer to Note 5 for more information on the Company's revolving loan facility.
+At March 31, 2018, the Company's sources of cash primarily included cash and cash equivalents of \$13.4 million (of which \$8.5 million is restricted) and \$1.9 million of availability under the Company's revolving loan facility.
 The Company is also continuing to take actions to improve cash flow by aligning its cost structure to its student population.